vinivendra/Gryphon/translatingANewiOSAppToAndroid.md

 #### Step 4: Add a file to translate

-If you open the Xcode project, you'll see we have an `AppDelegate.swift`, a `SceneDelegate.swift` and a `ViewController.swift`.
-These files are for iOS-only code.
+If you open the Xcode project, you'll see we already have a few Swift files.
+These files contain iOS-only code.
 Let's add a new file to share with Android.

 Go to `File > New > File` (or press "**⌘ + N**").
 Choose `iOS > Swift File` and click `Next`.